The English Legal System - Advantages of Studying Law in the UK

 English law is globally influential

-The common law system derived from English law and has influence across the world.
-Studying English law will give you the opportunity to gain perspective on your chosen subjects and to gain an insight into other legal systems.
+The common law system derived from English law and has influence across the world and to study this will give you the opportunity to gain perspective on your chosen subjects and to gain an insight into other legal systems.

 Opportunities for law students studying the English legal system are endless.
 There are mini pupillages, vacation schemes, legal clinics and shadowing in court as options for work experience.
 Not to mention the range of legal careers available (other than solicitor or barrister); Paralegal, legal administrator, legal cashier, legal executive, court clerk – the possibilities are endless.